FCP-INDI/C-PAC/docs/anatpreproc/anatpreproc_test.rst

-Test to verify SkulStrip Image with normalized/scaled intensities
+Test to verify skulStrip image with normalized/scaled intensities
 -----------------------------------------------------------------

 ::